Training and Support for Schools and Settings

 The 2018-19 Bi-Borough CPD Programme can be downloaded here

 Most CPD sessions are available to book online through links provided in the document.
 It is essential that sessions are booked in advance.

 Your head teacher / staff development coordinator should approve or decline any request you make for training.

 If you have queries, please contact Bi-Borough CPD Co-ordinator, Clare Sumpter by calling 07973 124014 or emailing firstname.lastname@example.org

-Please see below for a list of dates for the SENDCo Network Meetings.
-All meetings will run from 13.30-16.00, and will be held at various venues across the Bi-borough.
+A list of SENDCo Network Meetings for the next year will be released soon.
+Please check back for for information.
+All meetings run from 13.30-16.00, and will be held at various venues across the Bi-borough.